Discover folk - the CRM for people-powered businesses

 Conclusion

-The right CRM can transform how you manage government contracts.
+The right CRM can transform how mid-sized government contracting teams of 20-50 people manage contracts and agency relationships.

-Whether you're focused on outreach, compliance, or deal tracking, each tool in this list brings something valuable:
+Whether you're focused on procurement outreach, compliance tracking, or contract pipeline management, each tool in this list brings something valuable:

-- HubSpot offers a full-suite approach for marketing, sales, and support.
+- HubSpot offers a full-suite approach for marketing, sales, and support, but becomes expensive for mid-sized teams.

-- Pipedrive simplifies pipeline management with a visual, no-fuss UI.
+- Pipedrive simplifies pipeline management with a visual interface, but lacks specialized government contracting features.

-- Zoho delivers deep customization at a budget-friendly price.
+- Zoho delivers deep customization at a budget-friendly price, but requires technical expertise to set up properly.

-- Salesforce powers complex operations at enterprise scale.
+- Salesforce powers complex operations at enterprise scale, but is overwhelming and expensive for teams of 20-50 people.

-Ready to test a modern, intuitive CRM?
-Try folk for free
+Ready to test the best CRM for mid-sized government contracting teams?
+Try folk CRM for free

 Need help deciding?